The Sun-Loving Limelight Panicle Hydrangea

 • Pest and Diseases: Diseases such as powdery mildew and fungal leaf spots can be occasional problems, as can aphids and mites.
 Ensure good air circulation around your plants to minimize the risk of disease, and practice good watering habits (see “How to Water your Plants” to brush up on your watering skills).

-Does the Limelight Hydrangea Bloom on Old or New Wood?
+Does Limelight Hydrangea Bloom on Old or New Wood?

 • Mass Plantings: Create impact by planting a large grouping of Limelight hydrangeas together in a mass planting.
-This approach works well in larger spaces, where the abundance of blooms and large sprawling habit creates a stunning visual display.
+This approach works well in larger spaces, where the abundant summer blooms and large sprawling habit creates a stunning visual display.

-• Side Yard Plantings: Use Limelight hydrangea in a large side yard, to demarcate property lines or soften the look of privacy fencing.
-Ideal for the side of the house with morning sun and afternoon shade.
+• Side Yard Plantings: Use Limelight hydrangea in a large side yard, to delineate property lines or soften the look of privacy fencing.

 • Mixed Borders: Plant Limelight hydrangeas along with other flowering shrubs, small trees, perennials, and ornamental grasses to create a dynamic mixed border.